-Present workshops at the high school and at the middle schools on topics that promote college and career awareness and preparation as well as life and job skills;
+Present workshops at the high school and middle schools on topics that promote college and career awareness and preparation as well as life and job skills;

-Deliver career planning, college readiness, and financial aid presentations to students and their parents at the schools and at local agencies serving youth;
+Deliver career planning, college readiness, and financial aid presentations to students and their parents as the schools and at local agencies serving youth;

 Participate in the development of goals and objectives for the TS program;

 Participate in program-related professional development and trainings;

 Attend weekly NSCC/TRIIO team meetings (Talent Search/Educational Opportunity Center/Upward Bound) and high school staff meetings as warranted;